 The Director General of the United Shipbuilding Corporation, Andrei Puchkov, reported to the head of state on the icebreaker's readiness for launching.

 The entire domestic economy should develop on the basis of its own technologies and breakthrough scientific solutions.
-Let me emphasize again that the implementation of our plans for the development of the Arctic territories and the increase in cargo traffic along the Northern Sea Route directly depends on strengthening the country's icebreaker fleet.
+I emphasize again that the implementation of our plans for the development of the Arctic territories and for increasing cargo traffic along the Northern Sea Route directly depends on strengthening the country's icebreaker fleet.

-The Chukotka icebreaker is a Project 22220 vessel built by the Rosatom State Corporation at the Baltic Shipyard.
-Previously, the company produced the lead vessel Arktika, as well as the serial icebreakers Ural and Siberia.
+The icebreaker Chukotka is a Project 22220 vessel built by the state corporation Rosatom at the Baltic Shipyard.
+Previously, the company released the lead vessel Arktika, as well as the serial icebreakers Ural and Siberia.

 The universal nuclear icebreakers of Project 22220 are the most powerful and largest icebreaking vessels in the world.
 They contribute to the socio-economic development of the Arctic zone of Russia and play a key role in ensuring year-round navigation along the Northern Sea Route.